for-social-change/new-leaf-docs/README.md

 ## Things to do before project launch
 - Create the client info CSV import script
 - Load testing
-- Delete test accounts on production (see [database section](https://github.com/for-social-change/new-leaf-docs/#database-access) and [Test accounts section](https://github.com/for-social-change/new-leaf-docs/#test-accounts))
+- Delete test accounts on production (see [Database access section](https://github.com/for-social-change/new-leaf-docs/#database-access) and [Test accounts section](https://github.com/for-social-change/new-leaf-docs/#test-accounts))
 - There are some features that aren't covered by automated tests and I checked that they worked, but you may want to double-check these closer to the project launch:
   - Password recovery
   - Creating a new account